synapticloop/panl/DEV-PROCESS.md

 The Synapticloop Panl project uses `major.minor.micro` versioning, the meaning of which:

 - `major` - the major version will increment when there is a breaking change to the Panl LPSE URL.
 Upon increment of the major version, both the minor and micro version number will be reset to 0 (zero).
-- `minor` - the micro version will increment when there is additional functionality added to the release.
+- `minor` - the minor  version will increment when there is additional functionality added to the release.
 Upon increment of the minor version, the micro number will be reset to 0 (zero).
 - `micro` - the micro version will increment for bug fixes only.

 The book version matches the version of the Synapticloop Project version.
 Any changes to the book without any changes to the codebase will be updated on the `main` branch and the `ghpages` based website will be updated.

 The Panl releases will not reflect any book updates.

 ### b.
 Run all tests

+> **NOTE:** you must have the Solr server with all data indexed running

 This includes both the unit tests `./gradlew test` and the integration tests `./gradlew testIntegration`

 The integration tests are the best tests to run as they will ensure that specific facets will be able to be removed and added, inverted etc.

 ### c.
 Run the site spider integration tests

+> **NOTE:** you must have the Solr server with all data indexed running

 This will take a bit of time as it tests a lot of live URLs